 On March 6, 2019, Tanager continued from the Province of Alberta to the Province of British Columbia pursuant to a resolution passed by shareholders of Tanager at the annual general and special meeting held on December 19, 2018.
-On April 11, 2019, the Company amended its articles of incorporation to change its name from Tanager Energy Inc. to Paleo Resources, Inc. ("Paleo" or the "Company").
-In addition, the Company's subsidiary, Tanager Energy (USA) Inc. changed its name to Paleo Resources (USA), Inc.
+On April 11, 2019, the Company amended its articles of incorporation to change its name from Tanager Energy Inc. Paleo Resources Inc. In addition, the Company's subsidiary, Tanager Energy (USA) Inc. changed its name to Paleo Resources (USA), Inc. Effective March 7, 2022, the Company changed its name from Paleo Resources, Inc. to EF EnergyFunders Ventures, Inc. (EnergyFunders or the "Company").

-Paleo is an exploration company, engaged in the acquisition, exploration and development of oil and gas properties in Alberta, Canada and Texas, USA.
+EnergyFunders is an exploration company, engaged in the acquisition, exploration and development of oil and gas properties in Alberta, Canada and Texas, USA.
 In 2020, Paleo discontinued the precious and base metal operation in Ontario, Canada.
 As the discontinuation of the mining operation did not represent a strategic shift and did not have a major effect on the Company's operations and financial results, the Company determined that discontinued operations reporting was not applicable.